WillDetlor/TinyClojure/Readme.md

 All objects are garbage collected by the interpreter itself, so there is no need to delete them.

-### Why?

-It seems to me that Greenspun's tenth rule is correct.
-To paraphrase "all sufficiently complex software will eventually contain an implementation of LISP".
-I believe that

-1. If you are going to have to embed anything, it should be easy.
-2. That LISP should be Clojure.

 ### Exactly what language are you targeting?

 Ostensibly Clojure, I would say ClojureScript, but when I last looked, ClojureScript lacked the (eval ) form, and for me, LISP without (eval ) is no LISP at all.
 Right now, I'm looking to implement the Clojure language itself (without namespaces, imports or any of the Java interface), and its core library in [the Clojure.Core API](http://richhickey.github.com/clojure/clojure.core-api.html).

 ### TODO

-If you want to get involved, get in touch with me at slidetocode at gmail dot com.
-Forks and pull requests are a good thing.
-The interpreter is very young right now, and many of these TODOs are The current TODO list is
+This project is very young, with a very vague and incomplete TODO list.

 ###### Immediate tasks

-* vectors
-* nth
+* implement an iterable interface, and make forms such as (nth ) work on both vectors and lists

 ###### Forms to implement

 * let
+* recurse structures
 * map
+* many more, import and prioritise the Clojure.core AOI

 ###### Minor

+* fix the bugs with lists in stringRepresentation()
 * sort :else case in a (cond ) statement
 * swap all return NULLs for return nil object
 * shouldn't need to reset the interpreter when an extension function is added
 * work on the command line interface
+* correct the (print ) form to
+* parse \n, \r, \t, etc. correctly in strings
+* parse comments
+* variable length argument lists to fn (the &)

 ###### Major

-* variable length argument lists to fn (the &)
+* implement all datastructures (the various hashmaps, etc.)
 * full numeric stack.
 Only cater for integers and floats right now, need fractions
 * Test suite.
-This is sadly lacking right now.
+This is sadly lacking right now.  test.clj is the beginnings of my testing
 * refactoring.
 C++ is not my "first language" in the programming world, so any refactors to make it more idiomatic would be appreciated.
 * Garbage collector.
 Right now there is no garbage collector to speak of.
 Objects collect until the interpreter destructs, then they are deleted.
 * Parser rewrite.
 I converted the parser from the tolerant parser used in Lisping.
 It is neither elegant, nor an appropriate design.
 I would like to replace it with something more elegant once this interpreter is up and running.
 * Implement all the Clojure.Core functions.
 * Better error reporting
+* Macros

+###### Oneday

 * A more efficient structure.
 TinyClojure converts code into Clojure data, then recursively evalutes it.
 This eats stack space and it is not efficient either in terms of speed or memory.
-A bytecode version would increase the size of the source code somewhat, but it would greatly increase efficiency.
+A bytecode structure would increase the size of the source code somewhat, but it would greatly increase efficiency.

 ### Coding conventions